 The Jewish Cemetery was not too far from the Synagogue, and when I first saw the entrance to the cemetery, I thought it was an Islāmic monument similar to the mausoleums I had been seeing all over Bukhara — a mud brick structure with a blue tiled dome.
 The finer details registered only later — the flatter dome, the Star of David on top of the dome (instead of the crescent), the Star of David carved on the wooden door and in the stone screen.
 No, this was no Islāmic monument, but one belonging to the Jewish community.

 The cemetery is quite large and very well maintained.
 It is supposed to have over 10,000 graves and is run on the money sent by the diasporic Bukharan Jews settled elsewhere in the world.
 Here too, like the Synagogue, there was no one else at the Cemetery apart from the caretaker.
 Though the caretaker indicated that I could explore the Cemetery, I only walked around the perimeter of one part.
-It was a very hot afternoon and due to the harsh Central Asian sun, I preferred to stay in the shade of the grape vines growing abundantly there.
+It was a very hot afternoon and I preferred to stay in the shade of the grape vines growing abundantly there.

 Bukhara turned out to be a city of surprises at every step — from its seductive charm to its grand monuments to the history of its Jewish community, a community that has contributed to the growth of the city over the centuries.